melodee-project/melodee-next/README.md

 - **OpenSubsonic compatible API** – works with clients that speak Subsonic/OpenSubsonic.
 - **Modern Go backend** – Fiber + PostgreSQL + GORM + Redis + Asynq.
-- **Built for big libraries** – directory codes, partitioning, and an optimized schema aimed at hundreds of thousands of tracks and beyond.
+- **Built for big libraries** – directory codes, partitioning, and an optimized schema aimed at millions of tracks and beyond.
 - **Background media pipeline** – scans, ingests, normalizes, and writes back metadata without blocking playback.
-- **Web UI** – React + TypeScript + Vite + Tailwind for a modern browser experience.
+- **Web UI** – React + TypeScript + Vite + Tailwind admin portal.
 - **Health checks & metrics** – ready for containers, homelabs, and light-touch monitoring.

 If you like digging into internals, see `docs/PRD.md` and `docs/TECHNICAL_SPEC.md` for the full product and architecture spec.